-Modifiers allow the customization of your products at your point of sale and accurately deduct (or add) quantities at the time of sale.
+Modifiers allow you to customize your products at the point of sale and accurately deduct (or add) quantities at the time of sale.
 They can be used with products, variants, and Bundles.
-Modifiers can help create “Buy One, Get One” and “Buy More, Save More” deals.

 Creating a Modifier